 The Orange Sulphur butterfly, also known as the Colias eurytheme, is one of the orange butterflies found most frequently in California.

-These types of butterflies in California species are well-known for having vibrant colors on both their dorsal and ventral surfaces.
+These California butterflies are well known for the vibrant colors on their dorsal and ventral surfaces.

 The dorsal wings predominantly feature an orange coloration.
-Its forewings and its hindwings are distinguished from one another by the presence of dark brown patches along the margins of the wings.
+The presence of dark brown patches along the margins of the wings distinguishes its forewings and hindwings.

 Its body is largely black, and the center portion of its forewings has a black iridescence.
 Ventrally, orange sulfurs can have either a yellow or green coloration.